- Companies generally don’t know what their production scheduling systems should be able to do.

 It’s hard to pinpoint all the reasons for this, as they shift depending upon the company in question, but a few things can be said.
-I have seen and others who I have spoken to have seen a general underestimation of how difficult it is to effectively schedule most production environments with basic tools.
+I have seen and others who I have spoken to have seen a general underestimation of how difficult it is to schedule most production environments with essential tools effectively.

 Ouch that Hurt